-In this tutorial, We will know about screen mirroring and how to cast or mirror your Android Screen to Windows 8 and Windows 10.
+In this tutorial, We will know about screen mirroring and how to cast or mirror your Android Screen to Windows 8, Windows 7, Windows 11, and Windows 10.
 Screen Mirroring is a technology that lets you project the current content on your smartphone, tablet, or computer screen to another screen without any adapters.
 Wireless mirroring Android screen to PC is a useful way to demonstrate presentations, play videos or movies, or share the contents of a web page or any file on your computer or mobile device.

 In simple words, mirroring an Android screen to PC is a way to share your screen.
 Screen mirroring requires you to be present live.
 When screen mirroring, you are continually sending a copy of either your full screen or a single window which is duplicated onto another display.